track2p/track2p.github.io/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Track2p's documentation!

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+Track2p is a general algorithm for cell tracking in longitudinal calcium imaging recordings.

+Here you will find all the necessary information for installation and use of the algorithm and the associated GUI.

-Check out the content pages bundled with this sample book to see more.
+Check out the following contents to get started:

 ```{tableofcontents}
 ```